 I will take you to waterfalls and beach hideaways, rock pools and fishing spots, all the secret places that we don't usually tell the tourists about!

 The natural beauty of this region will take your breath away.
 It is hard to put into words, which is why you will also find many pictures on this site.

 Treat yourself to this fantastic video documentary of a drive through the whole region and along the Gibb River Road!

 Now, this website has several hundred pages and in the beginning it can be a bit overwhelming.
 That's why I have also created a FREE Kimberley Travel Guidebook to get you started.
 It tells you everything you need to know to plan a trip across the Kimberley.
 You can get access to it by subscribing to my updates (for free of course) through the box below.

 It's my thank you for your interest in my site and in the beautiful part of the world that I live in.

 And if you like this website and guide, please do help others to find out about it.
 If you have a blog or website or know someone who does, please consider linking to me.
-Add a link to your blogroll, bookmark me on your favourite social bookmarking site, post to your Facebook Wall, tweet it, pin it... you get the idea.
+Add a link to your blogroll, bookmark me on your favourite social bookmarking site, post to your Facebook Wall, share it in your groups, tweet it, pin it... you get the idea.
 Every link helps!